 Instead of simply asking your students to draw illustrations to accompany their writing, consider creating a project that will motivate your students to think outside of the box and experiment with new artistic mediums and techniques.
 Some examples include:

-• Sculptures.
-Using clay or a kid-friendly modeling compound (like Play-Doh), your students can create models of anything they can imagine, including models of wild new inventions or props from their stories.
+Using air-dry clay or a similar material, your students can create models of anything they can imagine, including models of wild new inventions or props from their stories.
 You can’t include their creations directly in your book, of course, but you can include color photos!

 Ready to start your classbook?
 Here are a few general best practices to follow during the publishing process:

-• Practice makes perfect.
-Even the best writers write more than one draft, and even the most talented artists keep a few erasers handy.
-Before asking your students to write and draw on the final template pages that will be sent to the publisher, allow them to try their ideas out on some practice sheets first.
+- Practice makes perfect: Even the best writers write more than one draft, and even the most talented artists keep a few erasers handy.
+Before asking your students to write and draw on the final template pages that will be sent in, allow them to try their ideas out on some practice sheets first.

-• Brighter is better.
-While you probably want to avoid garish, clashing color schemes, as a general rule of thumb bright, bold colors and high contrast tend to print better than softer, subtler tones.
-Similarly, pen or marker is always much easier to see than pencil.
+- Brighter is better: While you probably want to avoid garish, clashing color schemes, as a general rule of thumb bright, bold colors and high contrast tend to print better than softer, subtler tones.
+Similarly, pen or marker are always much easier to see than pencil.

-• Got a lot of photos?
-Consider going digital.
-Scanning pictures can be time-consuming and can result in slightly faded images in the final product.
-If your project relies heavily on photographs, consider using our online bookmaker, rather than a physical kit, and upload digital photos directly to your project to preserve their quality and colors.
+- Got a lot of photos?
+Consider going digital: Scanning pictures can be time-consuming and can result in slightly faded images in the final product.
+If your project relies heavily on photographs, consider using our online bookmaker, Scripsi, rather than a physical kit, and upload digital photos directly to your project to preserve their quality and colors.

-• Set a reasonable timeline.
-There’s nothing worse than having to rush something that should be completed with care and consideration—especially something as precious as a classbook.
+- Set a reasonable timeline: There’s nothing worse than having to rush something that should be completed with care and consideration—especially something as precious as a classbook.
 When you set a publishing date, be sure to leave your class adequate time for each step in the creation process, along with a little buffer room for unexpected setbacks.
 That being said, if you do misjudge your timeline, don’t panic!
-Instead, simply contact customer service to request a change of date.
+Instead, you can update your publishing date within the Publishing Portal.

 Classbooks as Creative Opportunities

-For a wealth of FREE teaching resources including lesson plans, classbook topic ideas and more, visit our online teacher’s lounge and sign up today for your FREE publishing kit!
-Image sources: Lead image via Pixabay user White77; Images 1, 2, 4, 5 via Twitter, Image 3 via Studentreasures
+For a wealth of FREE teaching resources including lesson plans, classbook topic ideas and more, visit our online teacher’s lounge and order your FREE publishing kit!